KSDaemon/wampy.js/README.md

 ### Ticket-based Authentication

-With Ticket-based authentication, the client needs to present the server an authentication "ticket" - some magic value to authenticate itself to the server.
+With Ticket-based authentication, the client needs to present the server an authentication `ticket` - some magic value to authenticate itself to the server.
 It could be a user password, an authentication token or any other kind of client secret.
 To use it you need to provide "ticket" in "authmethods", "authid" and the "onChallenge" callback as wampy instance options.